fragarco/abasm/docs/en/abasm.md

 - WHILE logic expression `code block` WEND

 It allows a block of code to be assembled repeatedly as long as the specified condition is met.
 If the condition never becomes false, this directive can result in an infinite loop.
+WHILE directive cannot be used in the body of a macro definition.

 ```
 LET OBJECTS = 32